ipfs/js-ipfs/examples/exchange-files-in-browser/README.md

 ## Application diagram

-The goal of this tutorial is to create a simple application with an IPFS node that dials to other instances using WebRTC, and at the same time dial and transfer files from a browser IPFS node using WebSockets as the transport.
+The goal of this tutorial is to create a simple application with an IPFS node that dials to other instances using WebRTC (or [libp2p/js-libp2p-stardust](https://github.com/libp2p/js-libp2p-stardust)), and at the same time dial and transfer files from a browser IPFS node using WebSockets as the transport.

 ```
 ┌──────────────┐                ┌──────────────┐